WaveOrg/OctoBot/README.md

-# OctoBot
+# OctoBot Development Branch

-Main Octo Development Bot
+This is the development branch